Helping Orphans and Vulnerable Children in Southern Africa

 One of the biggest issues for children who lose parents or live in poverty is the sense of isolation and lack of meaningful social connections.
 Studies show this impedes their learning, health and capacity to function successfully as members of society.

-The focus of this effort is community research; education and training for those who most impact children (families, communities, schools, and child care professionals); community-based models to prevent, identify, and address isolation and a review of public policy impacting this problem.
+The focus of this effort is community research; awareness raising and training for those who most impact children (families, communities, schools, and child care professionals); community-based models to prevent, identify, and address isolation and a review of public policy impacting this problem.